||Contact | A-Z Health Index | Events & Meetings|

 Influenza Vaccine Information

-There are four different vaccines available this season.
-In addition to the regular flu shot, there are two other flu shots given with a needle, including a high-dose flu shot for people 65 and older and an intradermal (given in the skin) flu shot for people 18 to 64 years of age.
-There is also a vaccine that is given as a nasal mist.
+There are five different vaccines available this season: the regular flu shot for people 6 months and older; a high-dose flu shot for people 65 years and older; an intradermal (given in the skin) flu shot for people 18 to 64 years of age; a recombinant hemagglutinin vaccine for people 18 to 49 years of age; and the vaccine that is given as a nasal spray for healthy, non-pregnant people 2 to 49 years of age.

-The CDC recommends that influenza vaccination begin as soon as 2012-2013 flu vaccine becomes available and continue throughout the flu season.
-People should begin getting vaccinated as soon as vaccine becomes available in their community.
+The CDC recommends that people get vaccinated against flu as soon as the 2013-2014 flu vaccine becomes available in their community and continue throughout the flu season.
+Influenza seasons are unpredictable and can begin as early as October.

 Fluzone Intradermal Fact Sheet (PR Newswire)